LinkedIn company pages have a ceiling.

 Notice how authentic such posts appear.
 To achieve such traction, nominate one or two advocacy champions per department.
 They can coach their peers, sound off content ideas, and act as social proof.
 Regular recognition is key at this stage.
 Share badges, leaderboards, or public shout-outs in company meetings to keep the momentum alive.

 In the early stages, begin small with internal channels like Slack groups where advocates get content prompts and feedback.
-Another great option is using advocacy apps like Sociabble and DSMN8 for sharing content ideas, tracking who shares what, and simplifying your content distribution.
+Another great option is to use an advocacy app like Supergrow to share content ideas, track who shares what, and simplify your content distribution.

-You could also promote your program on your website, like Sephora Canada does-
+You could also promote your program on your website, as Sephora Canada does-

 Build Content Playbooks for Employees

 The best LinkedIn advocacy programs don’t leave employees guessing.
-Give them swipe files, post templates, and example carousels that they can easily share and customize.
+Give them swipe files, post templates, and example carousels they can easily adapt and use to create their own.
 It makes participation feel simple instead of overwhelming.
-You could provide a mix of content themes like customer wins, industry news, and company culture so employees can choose what aligns most with their voice and role.
+You could provide a mix of content themes, such as customer wins, industry insights, and company culture, so employees can choose what aligns with their voice and role.

 Training matters just as much as resources.
-Show employees how to combine their personal perspectives with company narratives so posts never feel like copy-paste promotion.
+Show employees how to combine their personal perspective with company context so posts don’t feel like copy-paste promotion.
+When people understand how to share what they already know in a structured way, consistency becomes easier.

 Launch Your Advocacy Program (First 30 Days)